 Irisbond solution can make smartphones and tablets accessible to everyone, even those who have a complete locked-in syndrome and can only move their eyes.
 It will allow them to feel connected and useful, interact with their surroundings and feel alive.

 Irisbond company is one of the winners of the first d-LAB societal challenge Empowering people with disabilities through mobile technologies.

-Every winner and the teams behind the winning proposals work together with d-LAB in the ideation of the pilot project.
+Every winner and the team behind the winning proposal work together with d-LAB in the ideation of the pilot project.
 The d-LAB pilot aims to validate both the solution in a real-world context of use and its social and economic impact.
 The long term objective is to scale up successful pilots.

 Irisbond’s solution has a potential to improve dramatically the ability of people with highly reduced mobility to communicate with friends and family and give them access to the Internet.
 It will make them become more independent, included in the society and can have a positive impact on their self-esteem.
 They will be given the opportunity to access education and employment.
 At the same time, the solution can also improve the lives of citizens without disabilities, making the use of mobile devices more natural and intuitive for everyone.

 In the long term, we envision Irisbond to become a universal accessibility tool to access and control mobile devices.